ghedo/safely/README.md

  * Support for generating google-authenticator compatible 2-factor authentication tokens (TOTP).

-## GETTING STARTED
+## Getting Started

-Before starting, note that a running gpg-agent is required for secret key operations, which is generally a good thing since, this way, safely doesn't need to know your GPG key's passphrase.
+Before starting, note that a running gpg-agent is required for secret key operations, which is generally a good thing since this way safely doesn't need to know your GPG key's passphrase.

+## Usage

 Here are a few usage examples: